Agnes Moorehead: Later years

 In the 1970s, Moorehead's life was increasingly affected by declining health.
-In 1970, Moorehead appeared as a dying woman who haunts her own house in the early Night Gallery episode "Certain Shadows on the Wall".
+In 1970, she appeared as a dying woman who haunts her own house in the early Night Gallery episode "Certain Shadows on the Wall".
 She co-starred with Shelley Winters and Debbie Reynolds in the horror film What's the Matter with Helen?
 (1971) and had the lead role in the low-budget ax murderer film Dear Dead Delilah (1972) with Will Geer, her last starring role.
 She also reprised her role in Don Juan in Hell on Broadway and on tour, with an all-star cast that featured Edward Mulhare, Ricardo Montalbán, and Paul Henreid.

 Moorehead supplied the voice of the friendly "Goose" in Hanna-Barbera's 1973 adaptation of E. B. White's children's book Charlotte's Web.

 For the 1973 Broadway adaptation of Gigi, Moorehead portrayed Aunt Alicia and performed various songs, including "The Contract" for the original cast recording.
 She fell ill during the production, resulting in Arlene Francis having to replace her.
 Moorehead died shortly afterward.

 In January 1974, three months before her death, two episodes featuring Moorehead (including the series' premiere episode) aired on the CBS Radio Mystery Theater, the popular radio show produced and directed by Himan Brown.

 Personal life

 Marriages

-In 1930, Moorehead married actor John Griffith Lee; they divorced a year after fostering a boy named Sean in 1952.
+In 1930, Moorehead married actor John Griffith Lee; they divorced a year after fostering a boy named Sean Lee in 1952.
 She married actor Robert Gist in 1954, and they divorced in 1958.

 Sexuality

-Moorehead's sexuality has been the subject of much speculation and dispute.
+Moorehead's sexuality had been the subject of much speculation and dispute.
 A number of articles that appeared in periodicals in the alternative press have identified her as a lesbian.
-Paul Lynde, Moorehead's co-star on Bewitched, stated: "Well, the whole world knows Agnes was a lesbian – I mean classy as hell, but one of the all-time Hollywood dykes".
+Paul Lynde, Moorehead's co-star on Bewitched, stated: "Well, the whole world knows Agnes was a lesbian - I mean classy as hell, but one of the all-time Hollywood dykes".
 Journalist Boze Hadleigh reported an incident, also sourced to Lynde, in which, when she caught one of her husbands cheating on her, "Agnes screamed at him that if he could have a mistress, so could she."
-In an interview, Moorehead acknowledged her same-sex orientation while she identified a number of other Hollywood actresses who "enjoyed lesbian or bi relationships."
+In a 1973 interview with Hadleigh, when afforded the opportunity to either confirm or, once and for all, put to rest the rumors regarding her sexual orientation, Moorehead "wryly" opts to do neither:

 Moorehead's close friend Debbie Reynolds stated categorically that Moorehead was not a lesbian.
 Reynolds's autobiography mentions the rumor and states it was started "maliciously" by one of Moorehead's husbands during their divorce.
 Moorehead's longtime friend and producer Paul Gregory concurs in the assessment.
 Quint Benedetti, Moorehead's longtime employee who was homosexual, also stated that Moorehead was not a lesbian and attributed the story to Paul Lynde's frequent gossiping and rumor-mongering.

 Politics

-Moorehead rarely spoke publicly about her political beliefs, but she supported both Franklin Delano Roosevelt (she portrayed Eleanor Roosevelt multiple times over the course of her career), and close friend Ronald Reagan for his 1966 run for governor of California.
+Moorehead rarely spoke publicly about her political beliefs, but she supported both Franklin Delano Roosevelt (she portrayed Eleanor Roosevelt multiple times over the course of her career) and close friend Ronald Reagan for his 1966 run for governor of California.